 It shall be the mission of the Education Foundation of Greenville to acquire and distribute financial and other resources to the Greenville Public Schools.
 The resources shall be used for programs and projects aimed at enhancing or supplementing educational programs and providing extended educational opportunities.

 These stories are an inspiration to all of us and the reason why the YJC is truly a celebration of family and community.
 I would like to share my sincere thanks to every person who has a hand in making the YJC such a success.
-To our 23 sponsors and community partners, thank you for providing the funding necessary to make it happen.
+To our sponsors and community partners, thank you for providing the funding necessary to make it happen.
 To over 100 volunteers, thank you for managing every detail and making it look easy.
 To our running club coaches, thank you for instilling such excitement in our young runners.
 To every runner and walker, many who have come every year, thank you for dedicating this day on your calendar and making it such a special event.
 Please know how much I appreciate every single person and all they do to make the Yellow Jacket Challenge a tremendous success.

-An awards assembly will follow the Fun Runs.
-Trophies and medals will be awarded to male/female for the 5K Run in the following age categories: Overall, Masters (Age 40 & older), and 1st, 2nd & 3rd places in: 9 and younger, 10-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70 & older.
+Awards include overall and master's male/female trophies and age group medals for 1st, 2nd, and 3rd places.
+Male/female awards and age groups: Overall, Masters (Age 40 & older), 9 and younger, 10-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70 & older.